Aap kaise ho vs. Aap kaise hai

 Aap Kaise Ho and Aap Kaise Hai Meaning

-It’s a question, “how are you?”
+Both are the question, “how are you?”

 Aap = you

-Kaise = how
+kaise = how

 ho/hai = are